schorschii/OCO-Server/docs/WebApplication.md

 Now, install TightVNC and Nmap if you want to use VNC and Nmap.
 The Client Extensions expecting that those programs are installed in the default directories, so please do not change the installation directory.

 ## Message Of The Day (MOTD)
-The message of the day is displayed on the OCO homepage and can be modified in the `conf.php` file (constant with name `MOTD`).
+The message of the day is displayed on the OCO homepage and can be modified by setting the setting `motd` on the configuration page.
+This message is intentionally not escaped by htmlspecialchars() so you can format the text and insert links.

 Suggestions for your MOTD:
 ```